atbashEE/atbash-octopus/impl/web/common-web/src/main/doc/exceptions.md

 * OCT-DEV-104

 When creating the parameters for a JWT signing, some parameters are dependent.
-This error is thrown when the secretKeyType **EC** is specified by the secretKeySigning is NOT of type _com.nimbusds.jose.jwk.ECKey_
+This error is thrown when the secretKeyType **EC** is specified by the secretKeySigning is NOT of type _be.atbash.ee.security.octopus.nimbus.jwk.ECKey_

 ```